 From the folks that first brought you downturned shoes, the La Sportiva Genius is the product of multiple advancements in climbing shoe technology.
 More than just the evolution of the No Edge concept, the Genius borrows the best features from the La Sportiva arsenal for its design.
 The result is a shoe that can edge with support and precision while offering incredible sensitivity.
 The Genius performs well on technical granite with small edges and barely-there nubbins, but it is also downturned for steep climbing.
 Most shoes designed for steep climbing are soft and sensitive but are too soft for techy on-your-feet style pitches.
 The Genius excels at both.

-Comfort is its weak spot, and while our feet still feel happy after a few pitches at the crag, we wouldn't want to climb long multi-pitches in these shoes.
-They aren't the best for longhand cracks either due to their aggressive shape.
+Comfort is its weak spot.
+Although our feet still felt happy after a few pitches at the crag, we wouldn't want to climb long multi-pitches in these shoes.
+They also aren't the best for longhand cracks due to their aggressive shape.
 For harder finger crack pitches, they can be a good choice, since the crack will be too small for your feet anyway, and you'll need to use small holds outside of the cracks.

 Read review: La Sportiva Genius